18F/18f.gsa.gov/_posts/2023-03-07-18f-checks-in-with-emily-read-and-the-usgs-water-mission-area-projects.md

 USGS hydrologic technician Travis Gibson confirms Great Salt Lake water levels at the SaltAire gauge.
 Source: [USGS Multimedia Gallery](https://www.usgs.gov/media/images/great-salt-lake-reaches-new-historic-low)
 {: .font-alt-xs }

 18F partnered with the U.S. Geological Survey (USGS) on a few different projects from March 2020 to June 2022.
-We worked on a wide variety of projects together, including: [Water Mission Area (WMA) Platform Modernization Path Analysis](https://18f.gsa.gov/2020/08/06/doing-user-research-to-design-the-next-gen-wdfn/), Experiment & Iterate, and Acquisition Consulting; National Groundwater Monitoring Network (NGWMN) Path Analysis; and National Water Information System (NWIS) Data Delivery Strategy.
+We worked on a wide variety of projects together, including: [Water Resources Mission Area (WMA) Platform Modernization Path Analysis](https://18f.gsa.gov/2020/08/06/doing-user-research-to-design-the-next-gen-wdfn/), Experiment & Iterate, and Acquisition Consulting; National Groundwater Monitoring Network (NGWMN) Path Analysis; and National Water Information System (NWIS) Data Delivery Strategy.

 _A terminology note: a [Path Analysis](https://18f.gsa.gov/2021/02/02/path-analysis-technical-assessments-toward-more-durable-usable-systems/) is an 18F offering that helps identify the right problems that need to be solved through user research and analysis, and an [Experiment & Iterate](https://18f.gsa.gov/how-we-work/#experiment--iterate) is a follow-on offering after completing a Path Analysis to work on a solution to the identified problem together.
 This can focus on building a working product, preparing a procurement package, or training a team to take over development.
 [Acquisition Consulting](https://18f.gsa.gov/how-we-work/#acquisition-consulting) is an offering in Acquisitions Services that coaches a partner's team through the procurement process with their own contracting officer._

-We had a conversation with Emily Read, Chief for the Web Communications Branch at USGS Water Mission Area, to see how their agency is continuing with the work.
+We had a conversation with Emily Read, Chief for the Web Communications Branch at USGS Water Resources Mission Area, to see how their agency is continuing with the work.

 ### _What has been going on with this work since 18F rolled off?_